MarynaShavlak/dev-interview-hub/src/entities/User/model/slices/README.md

 - `PayloadAction`: A type from Redux Toolkit used to define the shape of action payloads.
 - `buildSlice`: A custom utility function for creating Redux slices.
 - `initAuthData`: Service function for initializing user authentication data.
-- `saveJsonSettings`: Service function for saving user-specific JSON settings.
+- `saveJsonSettingsThunk`: Service function for saving user-specific JSON settings.
 - `UserSchema` and  `User`: Service function for asynchronous login authentication.
 - `JsonSettings`: TypeScript type defining the structure for user JSON settings.